AgentMC/Sao18/Translate/En/PR-III-01.md

 Star world calendar year 582

 "Blue Rose 73.
-Confirm withdrawal of the airspace and shift to the interstellar cruising speed"
+Confirming withdrawal of the airspace and shift to the interstellar cruising speed"

-The integrity mechanic Suteica Shtolienen removed the mouth from a voice transmitter, and pushed the control rod forward with the left hand.
+The integrity mechanic Stika Shtolienen removed the mouth from a voice transmitter, and pushed the control rod forward with the left hand.

 The bulk of the silver dragon vibrates.
 Both wings opened to the full, shine bright blue.
 It collects sparse resources of outer space from a wide range and sends it to the driving agency.

 Immediately, the permanent heat sealed in the heart of the engine raises a shrill roar and reacts, and a white flame is spit out from the main injection hole on both sides of the long tail.
 Gun, the feeling that the body is pressed against the cockpit.
 A smile unexpectedly emerges in intense acceleration which can not be tasted within the planet's atmosphere.

-『Blue Rose 74, consent』
+『Blue Rose 74, affirmative』

 There was a short response from the voice.
 Looking at the sub-picture board on the right side of the glance, the second aircraft follows obliquely behind while glowing the sparkle glow.

-It was her partner ordained at the same time as Suteica, operating the second aircraft, Lauranei Arabel, also integrity mechanic.
+It was her partner ordained at the same time as Stika, operating the second aircraft, Laurannay Arabel, also integrity mechanic.
 Despite being childish usual, but she gets even more irresponsible while maneuvering a machine dragon.

-Especially, speed addiction is more than Suteica’s.
+Especially, speed addiction is more than Stika’s.
 Laughing lightly with a bitter smile.

 "It's too fast, Laura"

-『It’s just you are slow, Sutey』
+『It’s just you are slow, Stee』

 _What only do you think?_

 The discipline of the underworld space army is absolute, but the eyes of a demon instructor also does not reach outside the atmosphere.
 Besides, it is a long journey of three hours to the destination, satellite star Admina.
 Somewhat error comes out naturally.

-Suteica pushed the control pole slightly more and pulled up to the second aircraft that was now lined up side by side, she laughed and deposited her body in the backrest.
+Stika pushed the control pole slightly more and pulled up to the second aircraft that was now lined up side by side, she laughed and deposited her body in the backrest.

 Looking upward, the sight line captures an elaborate relief fitted in the canopy of a narrow cockpit.